 Roman Numeral Clock With Crescent Moon

 The bow of the moon doubles as the center of a Roman numeral clock in this tattoo.
-A combination of precisely straight and curved lines add geometric elements, while a trail of stars plays on the comics of the moon.
+A combination of precise straight and curved lines add geometric elements, while a trail of stars plays on cosmic themes.

 Crescent Moon-Shaped Roses

-A vine with three roses arches to form a lunate bow.
+A vine with three roses arches to form a lunar bow.
 The artist uses sketch-like strokes to create the appearance of shading.

 Moon and Sword

-Pictured here is a sword piercing a realistic moon that is complete with the tiniest crevice detailing.
-Sword tattoos hold their own meanings as well; often denoting strength, power, and courage.
+Here, a sword pierces a realistic moon that's complete with the tiniest crevice detailing.
+Sword tattoos hold their own meanings as well, often denoting strength, power, and courage.